-- The average and median AZA concentration over the total area of influence is 18.97 ng/l and 19.24 ng/l respectively. - Cells influenced by other modelled sites do not appear to lie close to the proposed site.
+- The average and median AZA concentration over the total area of influence is 17.78 ng/l and 17.76 ng/l respectively. - Cells influenced by other modelled sites do not appear to lie close to the proposed site, with the exception of FERR1 which is to be relinquished.